 So you’ve got a project on your mind and are now looking for talented developers to make it a reality?
 If you’ve done some research, you probably know that there are many different options at your disposal, ranging from freelancers to dev shops and recruitment agencies.

-We talked about these alternatives in one of our previous posts.
+We talked about these alternatives in one of our previous posts on how to hire a team of developers.

 Today we wanted to take a closer look at one of your options: freelance developers.
 Here’s everything you know about the reality of hiring and working with freelance developers.